ericraio/marketinghacker.co/source/articles/how-to-get-better-search-results-using-amp.html.markdown

 search results vs a non-AMP page.
 AMP being open source will also prove to provide more value in the long run as new features will be built around these new pages.
-This is in competition with Facebook's Instant Articles which is proprietary at the moment.
+This is in competition with Facebook's Instant Articles and Apple News.